kilean20/ML_blog/GP4Optim/GP4Optim.md

 Here, we explore possible ways to improve probabilistic regression for surrogate model based optimization of a problem of high dimensional input space.

 ### Motivation
 The [SLAC proposal](https://journals.aps.org/prab/abstract/10.1103/PhysRevAccelBeams.23.044601) of optimization strategy based on iterative neural network surrogate model + genetic algorithm  fascinated me.
-But I started to raise question about it's ability of reaching global minimum.
+But I started to raise question about its ability o reach the global minimum.
 For example, consider the following 1D potential that is an objective function:

 <p align="center">
   <img src="NNsurrogateLocalMin.png" width="480"/>
 </p>

 Given the sparse training data (due to high evaluation cost) shown by the red stars, the surrogate model would not well represent the global optimum indicated by the green star.
-If a population based (global) optimization algorithm (like genetic algorithm) is applied on the surrogate model shown in the plot, the optimized population is likely avoid the global optimum.
-Even when any of random population land on near the global optimum, it would not be selected by optimizer due to high objective value from the surrogate model.
-This problem might be improved if the surrogate model can predict both mean and uncertainty of the objective like what GP does.
+If a population-based (global) optimization algorithm (like the genetic algorithm) is applied to the surrogate model shown in the plot, the optimized population is likely to avoid the global optimum.
+Even when any random population land near the global optimum, it would not be selected by the optimizer due to the high objective value from the surrogate model.
+This problem might be improved if the surrogate model can predict both the mean and uncertainty of the objective like what GP does.

 ---
 ## 1. Gaussian Process (GP) Model VS. Neural Network (NN) Model
-The GP model is de facto standard surrogate model for Bayesian optimization possibly due to followings:
+The GP model is the de facto standard surrogate model for Bayesian optimization possibly due to the followings:

 - GP is a Bayesian regression model: can incorporate prior belief
 - GP can estimate uncertainty